mixxxdj/mixxx/source/chapters/controlling_mixxx.rst

 :ref:`Mixxx User Interface <interface-overview>` on your computer screen.
 You can perform actions by pointing and clicking with your mouse.

-* **Single Left Click** - Performing a left mouse click on buttons triggers the default action for that control.
+* **Single Left Click**: Performing a left mouse click on buttons triggers the default action for that control.
 Moreover if you click on a value in the track list of the Mixxx :ref:`library <interface-library>`, you can change the value.
 For example the year of a track.
-* **Single Right Click** - On most buttons, performing a right click triggers a different action than a left click.
+* **Single Right Click**: On most buttons, performing a right click triggers a different action than a left click.
 You can return any knob or fader to its default value by right-clicking that control.
-* **Mouse Drag** - Click on a knob or fader, hold the left mouse button and move your cursor to change the value of the control.
+* **Mouse Drag**: Click on a knob or fader, hold the left mouse button and move your cursor to change the value of the control.
 Use mouse drag to drop tracks from the file list to the decks, crates, playlists etc.
-* **Mouse Wheel** - Just like Mouse Drag, you can change knob and fader values by placing the curser over the control and moving the mouse wheel.
+* **Mouse Wheel**: Just like Mouse Drag, you can change knob and fader values by placing the cursor over the control and moving the mouse wheel.

 .. hint::  If you hover with the mouse over a control (e.g the crossfader) in
            the Mixxx user interface, the tooltip lists the left- and right-click